Thomas Rice is credited with

 sung by slaves at corn huskings.

-Rice didn't create the Jim Crow character, song or dance.
-He originally
+Rice didn't create the Jim Crow character, song or dance, but he did

 learned it from watching black slaves and then added his own touches to

 it.
 Rice’s performance of Jump Jim Crow “eventually turned him into

 the highest paid minstrel performer around” and, by 1838, the Boston

 Post reported that, “the two most popular characters in the world at

 the present time are [Queen] Victoria and Jim Crow.”
 By the late 1850s